JCSDA/jedi-docs/docs/tutorials/level1/run-jedi.rst

  - How to download and run/enter a JEDI application container
  - Introduction to the JEDI source code and directory structure
  - How to run a jedi application inside the container
- - How to view an increment using Panoply
+ - How to view an increment
  - How to modify a configuration file to alter program execution

 Prerequisites: